isc-projects/kea/doc/guide/dhcp4-srv.rst

 that period, the server will recover the lease (i.e. put it back into the available state) and the address will be available for assignment again.
-It should be noted that if the underlying issue of a misconfigured device is not resolved, the duplicate- address scenario will repeat.
-If reconfigured correctly, this mechanism provides an opportunity to recover from such an event automatically, without any sysadmin intervention.
+It should be noted that if the underlying issue of a misconfigured device is not resolved, the duplicate-address scenario will repeat.
+If reconfigured correctly, this mechanism provides an opportunity to recover from such an event automatically, without any system administrator intervention.

 To configure the decline probation period to a value other than the default, the following syntax can be used: